greenkeeperio/greenkeeper/README.md

 And that’s it already! :)

 From here on out, Greenkeeper will work its magic.
-The first thing you are going to notice is a Pull Request where we pin all your dependencies in your package’s package.json to their respective latest versions.
-Then, whenever one of your dependencies is updated on GitHub, you will receive a Pull Request to update your package accordingly.
+If your dependencies are already outdated the first thing you are going to notice is a Pull Request where we update all your dependencies in your package’s package.json to their respective latest versions.
+Then, whenever one of your dependencies is updated on npm, you will receive a Pull Request to update your package accordingly.

 If you’d like to talk to a human or want to report an issue, type: